 Here’s a roundup of where to enjoy a sea of brilliant blossoms in Japan.

-When and Where to see Cherry Blossom in Japan
+When and Where to see Cherry Blossoms in Japan

 Best Cherry Blossom Spots: Kumamoto Castle, Suizenji Koen